Helping you grow closer to God

 And I’ve had my house flood before so I know that a flood is very hard to stop.
 It’s a powerful thing.
 And it just impacts wherever it goes.
 It changes things.
 And when God’s love floods through our hearts, see, we can’t stop it.
 It impacts the people that we’re around.

 And it’s just a natural thing that happens.
-And so as He floods our hearts it just naturally flows out to other people and God shows His love to others through us.
+And so as He floods our hearts it just naturally flows out to other people.